sfvicente/RestApiBestPractices/Docs/Performance.md

 <br><br>

-### A server should indicate it is using gzip compression via the `Content-Encoding` header.
+### A server should indicate it is using gzip compression via the `Content-Encoding` header
 Servers should indicate the usage of gzip compression for response payloads by including the `Content-Encoding` header in HTTP responses.
 Gzip compression reduces the size of transmitted data, leading to improved network performance and reduced bandwidth consumption.
 This header informs clients that the response is compressed, allowing them to properly decompress the data.